jackyhuynh/EvaluationMetric/README.md

-Evaluating Classifier
+# Evaluating Classifier

 ## Introduction
-Evaluating classifier using Python
+Evaluating classifier using Python. looking at evaluation metrics and hyperparameter turning

 ## Technology
 List of technology